2018 Rose Bowl: First quarter

 After winning the coin toss, Oklahoma elected to defer and kick off.
 Georgia was forced to punt the ball on the first drive of the game, giving Oklahoma its first possession.
 Oklahoma's quarterback Baker Mayfield completed three passes, the third to Marquise Brown in the end zone, scoring the first touchdown of the day.

 Second quarter

 Sony Michel rushed for a 75-yard touchdown.

-At the end of the second quarter, the Sooners employed a double reverse, and Baker Mayfield caught his first pass in college to score a 2-yard touchdown.
+At the end of the second quarter, the Sooners employed a double reverse, and Baker Mayfield caught his first pass in college to score a 2-yard touchdown, giving Oklahoma a 31–14 lead.

 Georgia received its possession with only 6 seconds on the clock, and Rodrigo Blankenship scored a 55-yard field goal.
 Blankenship set a Rose Bowl record for longest field goal kick.

 Third quarter

 The Sooners led 31–17 at halftime but the Bulldogs scored fourteen unanswered points in the third quarter.

 Fourth quarter

 The game went back and forth in the last quarter.
 Baker Mayfield threw the first interception of the game, as Dominick Sanders intercepted his pass.
 Jake Fromm completed a 4-yard pass to Javon Wims, taking the lead for the first time in the game, at 38–31.

 Oklahoma tied the game back up, with Dimitri Flowers scoring a touchdown with 8:47 left in the game.
 Sony Michel fumbled in the next possession, and Oklahoma's Steven Parker recovered the fumble and returned it 46 yards to score a touchdown, putting the Sooners in the lead again.

 With fifty-five seconds left in the game, Nick Chubb took a direct snap and rushed for two yards for a game-tying touchdown.
 Oklahoma did not score on its last drive of regulation game, forcing overtime.